 The ATH-ANC 29 are on the larger side for on-ear headphones.
 They are somewhat portable compared to some bigger over-ear models and the ear cups fold flat to reduce the amount of space they would take up in a bag.
 Sadly they will not be the most travel-friendly as they do not fold up into a more compact format and won't fit in a pocket, even larger jacket pockets.

 The ATH ANC29's build quality is decent but does not feel very durable.
 The joints are made of dense plastic and the headband is reinforced by a thin metal frame.
-This adds a little more robustness to the design but they still feel weak and susceptible to breaking under moderate physical stress.
-The ear cups feel cheap, plasticky and hollow which may crack over time with regular wear and tear.
+This adds a little more robustness to the design but these headphones still feel weak and susceptible to breaking under moderate physical stress.
+The ear cups feel cheap, plasticky and hollow and may crack over time with regular wear and tear.

 The ATH-ANC29 QuietPoint have poor isolation.
 The awkward size of the ear cups creates a poor seal that doesn't block much sound and leaks quite a bit.
 Their active noise cancellation is also subpar and not efficient enough to cancel the level of ambient noise of international travel or the rumble of a train.